-MSDHI sponsors various retirement and postretirement benefit plans for eligible U.S. employees of the Company and affiliates.
-The total assets and liabilities of these plans are recorded in Other assets and Other liabilities and accrued expenses.
+MSDHI sponsors various pension and postretirement benefit plans for eligible U.S. employees of the Company and affiliates.
+The funded and unfunded status of these plans are recorded in Other assets and Other liabilities and accrued expenses, respectively for each plan in the consolidated statement of financial condition.